 It can be difficult to achieve this in an urban location because on the spring equinox the sun is still low in the sky, and even modest neighbouring buildings will often obscure the arc of the sun at this time of year.
 Refurbishment or extensions to existing buildings also provide inherent restrictions because the orientation of existing or proposed windows is often already set in such buildings.

-In this case, we have assessed the LKD rooms for the new residential accommodation.
+In this case, we have assessed the LKD rooms for the new residential accommodation, which all have at least one window orientated within 90 degrees of south.

 Results